inertiajs/demo-v3/README.md

 # Inertia.js v3 Kitchen Sink

-A comprehensive demo app showcasing every major Inertia.js v3 feature.
-Built on the official Laravel Vue + Inertia starter kit with a mini CRM and dedicated feature showcase pages.
+A demo app showcasing Inertia.js v3 features.
+Built on the Laravel starter kit with a mini CRM and feature showcase pages.

+> Inertia.js v3 is currently in beta.
+See the [upgrade guide](https://inertiajs.com/docs/v3/getting-started/upgrade-guide) for more information.

 ## Tech Stack